 Palo Alto MineMeld

 MineMeld is an open-source application from Palo Alto Networks that streamlines the aggregation, enforcement and sharing of threat intelligence.
-MineMeld is available on GitHub or as a pre-built virtual machine (VM) for easy deployment.

 - TruSTAR TAXII Server: lists the services and collections offered by TruSTAR's TAXII service.